Street Parties and community events

 Wychavon District Council has the power under Section 21 of the Town Police Clauses Act 1847 to close roads for public events such as Carnivals and Street Markets.

-If you wish to make a Temporary Road Closure application, please contact Julie Brain on (01684) 862366 in the first instance.
+If you wish to make a Temporary Road Closure application, you can use the online form below or contact Julie Brain on (01684) 862366 for advice.

 Price changes effective from 1 April 2023.